 RIte Care Administration.
-The Department requests \$4.5 million from all sources for RIte Care administration expenditures, which is \$0.5 million less than enacted.
-This includes \$0.2 million from both general revenues and federal funds and primarily from reductions to administrative consultants.
+The Department requested \$4.5 million from all sources for RIte Care administration expenditures, which is \$0.5 million less than enacted.
+This includes \$0.2 million from both general revenues and federal funds primarily from reductions to administrative consultants.
 The Department assigns both full-time equivalent positions and administrative consultants to the RIte Care program, specifically through Allied Computer Services, who perform such functions as research, negotiations for existing contracts, data processing and program implementation.
 The request includes \$4.4 million for these consultants, which is \$0.5 million less than enacted, shifting a portion of the contract to be accounted in the other medical services administration section.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.

 RIte Share Administration.
-The Department requests \$1.6 million, which is \$51,356 less than enacted from all sources, including \$25,487 less from general revenues for RIte Share administration expenditures.
+The Department requested \$1.6 million, which is \$51,356 less than enacted from all sources, including \$25,487 less from general revenues for RIte Share administration expenditures.
 The request includes a reduction of \$63,302 for postage partially offset by increases for printing and other office expenses.
 The request includes \$1.6 million from all sources for contracted RIte Share administrative costs through Allied Computer Services, which is consistent with the enacted level.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.

 Early Intervention Administrative Operations.
-The Department requests \$2.9 million from all funds, including \$0.5 million from general revenues for operating expenses for the Early Intervention program, excluding salaries and benefits.
+The Department requested \$2.9 million from all funds, including \$0.5 million from general revenues for operating expenses for the Early Intervention program, excluding salaries and benefits.
 The request is \$20,671 more than enacted from all sources, including \$3,713 more from general revenues.
 The request includes \$30,956 from federal stimulus funds carried forward from FY 2011.
 The request includes increases for computer equipment, printing and required audit fees, partially offset by reductions for the contracts the state has with 13 early intervention providers.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+He subsequently requested an amendment to increase federal stimulus funding by \$0.5 million to reflect all available funding.
+The Assembly concurred.